Mharbulous/Paginator/docs/paginator-folder-structure.md

 `modules/`: Contains various modules, including the BMAD method and FFM.

 `src/`: Contains source code for the Paginator component and the demonstration files.

+`Tests/`: Contains HTML files for testing the Paginator component in various scenarios and edge cases.

 3. modules/ Directory Structure